 To be honest, I signed her up when she was just 4 months old baby.
 I KNOW (TIGERMOM MUCH?!)
 But, I always hear that there’s a hugeeee waiting list for Montessori School and I just didn’t want to risk it.

 I really wanted my child to go to this school, it was just so perfect.
 They really knew how to look after children and how to educate them well.
 It wasn’t just the education and how good the children were that impressed me though.
 Before I had even toured the school, I had heard about all of their good fundraising ideas through a family friend.
 I loved the fact that the school got the children involved in raising funds, but not only that, I loved that it helps equip them with skills that will benefit them down the road, all while promoting values that will have a positive effect on their future in society.
 I was just blown away by how much good the school could do.

 2. Meet the teachers

 It’s so so important to meet the teachers, because they are the ones that will be taking care of your child ALL day, everyday.
 You want to make sure they are not only qualified but have the characteristics you are looking for as an early childhood educators.
 Are the teachers all fully credentialed/certified Montessori teachers?
+Do they have the Best first aid training in Ottawa in case any accidents were to happen to your child?
 What are the qualifications for someone to teach at the school?
 While you can learn a lot about Montessori philosophy from books, it takes years of practice and mentorships for teachers to truly master this method of child-centered education.
 Each classroom should be led by an experienced Montessori teacher.
 What type of professional development opportunities are offered to the staff?
 Like their students, Montessori teachers love to learn.
 A quality school provides support for ongoing professional development opportunities to help their staff stay at the top of their game, making their school a better place for their students.